How do I apply?

 - Start and complete the online application form.
 Apply early — some programs fill before the start of each term.
 Click on the link at the bottom of this page to start your online application.

-- Request official transcripts from your high school (or GED) and all post-high school educational institutions (colleges, technical schools, trade schools, etc.) previously attended, whether or not credits were earned.
+- Request official transcripts from all post-high school educational institutions (colleges, technical schools, trade schools, etc.) previously attended, whether or not credits were earned.
 If you were previously a degree-seeking student at St. Catherine University, you will not need to request your St. Catherine University transcript.
 If applicable, submit an official AP or IB score report.
 Click here to learn more about St. Catherine University transfer credit policies.

 Official electronic certified pdf transcripts will be accepted.
 Request that the issuing institution send the transcript directly to St. Catherine University.
 Electronic transcripts must be sent through a transcript delivery service (Parchment, National Student Clearinghouse, etc.).
 PDF’s emailed directly will not be considered official.